UPDATE: Hey, you can listen to a great interview with David here!

-Humenik’s quote is from the 1990 book The Football Hall of Shame 2, a lighthearted look at “the most outrageous goof-ups in gridiron history,” in which Chandler ludicrously exaggerates the incident with details that don’t show up on the game film.
+Humenik’s quote is from the 1990 book The Football Hall of Shame 2, a lighthearted look at “the most outrageous goof-ups in gridiron history,” in which Wes Chandler himself ludicrously exaggerates the incident with details that come nowhere close to showing up on the game film.

 “The last Auburn defender who had a shot at me dove and missed.
 When I looked back, he was face down on the ground, pounding his fists on the turf in frustration.
 Just about that time, I heard a loud squawk and the bird bit me.
 Scared the hell out of me, because I didn’t know what it was.
 It started going peck-peck-peck all over me.
 It probably would have hurt if I didn’t have the pads on.
 Here were all those Auburn defenders who never touched me and the mascot was their last chance.
 It was like it was saying, ‘OK.
 If you guys can’t get him, then I will!’”

 In 1991, Sports Illustrated furthered the falsehood at the very beginning of a huge feature story on the history of mascots.

 “Auburn’s war eagle wouldn’t take defeat flying down.
 When Florida wide receiver Wes Chandler scored a touchdown against the Auburn Tigers in 1976, the bird took things into its own talons.
 It took off from its perch and blindsided Chandler in the end zone, thus becoming the only mascot to draw a 15-yard penalty for unnecessary pecking.”